 If you’re looking for a simple way to calculate CLTV for yourself, try our Customer Lifetime Value Calculator.

-As an example, let’s create a hypothetical company to calculate the lifetime value of a customer.
+To give you a concrete customer lifetime value example, let’s create a hypothetical company to calculate the lifetime value of a customer.

 The average sale for the boutique clothing retailer, Bellissi, is $50, and the average customer shops with them three times per year for two years.
 The lifetime value of this customer is calculated as follows: